Neslihanyildiz/A-Semantic-Score-Generation-Method-for-Health-Misinformation-Detection/README.md

 ## 🏆 Recognition

-> **Selected as 1 of 3 projects** representing the Faculty of Engineering and Natural Sciences at Üsküdar University Student Congress 2026 — ranked **1st among all submitted projects**.
+> **Selected as 1 of 3 projects** representing the Faculty of Engineering and Natural Sciences at Üsküdar University Student Congress 2026.

 ---